 • Check fuel system components before each trip.
-Visually and physically check the fuel hoses and connections for any signs of leaks or cracking each time you use your boat.
-Give everything the "sniff test."
+It's important to visually and physically check the condition of the fuel hoses and connections for any signs of leaks or cracking each time you use your boat.
+Give everything the "sniff test".
 You should also check your primer bulb.
 If the bulb does not become firm when squeezed prior to starting the engine, check for a possible fuel system leak.
 If none, replace the primer bulb.

-• Get rid of carbon and keep it out.
-Yamaha Internal Engine Cleaner is a dealer-only applied product that is the strongest and most effective way to clean out carbon and other build-up inside your outboard.
-Once done, be sure to use Ring Free PLUS regularly to help keep it that way.

-- Carburetors need love, too.
+- Get rid of carbon and keep it out.
+Yamaha Internal Engine Cleaner is a dealer-only applied product that is the strongest and most effective way to clean out carbon and other build-up from the inside of your outboard.
+Once done, be sure to use Ring Free PLUS regularly to help keep it that way. - Carburetors need love, too.
 Late-model carburetors run very lean, with very small passages that can clog with gum and varnish.
-Contact your dealer about having a carburetor service completed to ensure proper running condition. - Gas containers.
-Be sure to add Fuel Stabilizer & Conditioner PLUS and Ring Free PLUS before filling gas cans, and keep them in a cool, dark place if possible.
+Use Yamalube[®] Carburetor Cleaner Dip full strength, or diluted using warm, soapy water, to help clean them up.